Republic Square, Yerevan: Drinking fountain

 The drinking fountain (also known as pulpulak), located next to the museums' buildings, consists of seven fountains and is thus called Yot aghbyur ("Seven springs").
 It was originally installed in 1965 and renovated in 2010.

 Notable events

 Parades

 During the Soviet era, military and non-military parades were held in the square on May 1 (the International Workers' Day), May 9 (Victory Day, until 1969) and November 7 (October Revolution Day).
-The leadership of Soviet Armenia stood at the podium, below Lenin's statue.
+The leadership of Soviet Armenia stood at the podium, below the Lenin monument.
 During Jubilee parades celebrating the anniversaries of the foundation of Soviet Armenia (1961, 1970, 1980), a wooden extension was added to the podium, in order to accommodate all the guests from the national government.
 The last of these parades were held in 1988.

 Military parades celebrating the independence of Armenia have been held on September 21 of 1996 (5th anniversary), 1999 (8th anniversary), 2006 (15th anniversary), 2011 (20th anniversary), 2016 (25th anniversary).
 Smaller military parades were also held at the square during the First Karabakh War, on May 28 of 1992 and 1993.
+No parade was held in 2021, 30th anniversary of independence, in the aftermath of the Second Nagorno-Karabakh War.
+In 2025, a parade by military bands and demonstrations by the Honor Guard company was held.